hongweimachene/PlantsvsZombies/README.md

 Hong Wei: Added buckethead class, added buckethead draw, display, and spawn, fixed hitboxes for buckethead zombie for bullets

 6/4/19
-Hong Wei: Transferred trigger methods to zombie, fixed buckethead zombie checkbox for plants to deal damage, fixed hitbox to trigger lawnmowers for buckethead, reduced zombie spawning, restart screen now works
+Hong Wei: Transferred trigger methods to zombie, fixed buckethead zombie checkbox for plants to deal damage, fixed hitbox to trigger lawnmowers for buckethead, reduced zombie spawning, restart screen now works, displayed cost of plants, fixed bug where peashooter doesn't target buckethead zombies, buckethead has more health, more damage, less chance of spawning, increase zombie spawn delay
-Jack: added zombie spawn timer for delay, removed all text used for testing
+Jack: added zombie spawn timer for delay, removed all text used for testing, peashooters dont shoot when no zombie is in lane